Thanayut-crru/Thailand-rice-road-proximity/docs/methodology.md

 `all_touched=True` on the same native GCD-Rice EPSG:4326 grid (nominal 30 m).
 Circular binary dilation uses radii of 1 and 2 pixels, reported as approximately 30 and 60 m.
 Because the grid is geographic, both values are nominal rather than exact metric buffers.
-Legacy buffer rasters are not reused in the analysis.
+Pre-existing project buffer rasters are not reused in the analysis.

-An independent raster audit nevertheless resolves the legacy distance label.
+An independent raster audit nevertheless documents how archived project buffer labels relate to this raster definition.
+The archived rasters are not treated as a prior published analysis or as an external validation dataset.
 On the integer grid, `disk(2) = disk(1) ⊕ disk(1)`.
-Across the complete
-55,111 × 30,775 grid, the stored nominal 50-m raster was exactly equal to
-`binary_dilation(stored nominal 30-m raster, disk(1))`: all 1,696,041,025 pixels
-matched (`extra = 0`, `missing = 0`).
-Thus, the stored legacy pair encodes the same one-/two-pixel dilation relationship.
+Across the complete 55,111 × 30,775 grid, the archived nominal 50-m raster was exactly equal to `binary_dilation(archived nominal 30-m raster, disk(1))`: all 1,696,041,025 pixels matched (`extra = 0`, `missing = 0`).
+Thus, the archived project pair encodes the same one-/two-pixel dilation relationship.
 Its “50 m” label denotes the two-pixel setting (~60 m on the nominal 30-m grid), not a verified exact 50-m metric radius.
 The executable audit and machine-readable result are provided in `scripts/verify_legacy_buffer_dilation.py` and `outputs/legacy_buffer_verification.json`.

 For every scenario and rice season: